UTSA vs. Houston: Odds, spread, over/under - September 2

 UTSA vs. Houston: Odds, spread, over/under and other Vegas lines - September 2

-The UTSA Roadrunners (0-0) face the Houston Cougars (0-0) on Saturday, September 2, 2023 at John O'Quinn Field at TDECU Stadium.
-The spread forecasts a close game, with the Roadrunners favored by 2 points.
-The over/under is set at 59.5 in the contest.
+The Houston Cougars (0-0) will look to upset the UTSA Roadrunners (0-0) on Saturday, September 2, 2023 at John O'Quinn Field at TDECU Stadium.
+The spread predicts a close game, with the Roadrunners favored by 2 points.
+An over/under of 59.5 points has been set for the outing.

-In this article, you will find the spread and odds across multiple sportsbooks for the UTSA vs. Houston matchup.
+You will take a look at odds, spreads, over/unders and more across multiple sportsbooks for the UTSA vs. Houston matchup in this article.

 UTSA vs. Houston Game Info